syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Tube appearance

-Colors can be set for the background tube of the ProgressBar column.
+Colors can be set to the background tube of the ProgressBar column.

 #### Tube background

-[TubeBackgroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeBackgroundStartColor.html) - Specifies the start color of the background tube.The `BackgroundStyle` property should be set to `Tube`.
+[TubeBackgroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeBackgroundStartColor.html) - Specifies the start color of the background tube.
+The `BackgroundStyle` property should be set to `Tube`.

-[TubeBackgroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeBackgroundEndColor.html) - Specifies the end color of the background tube.The `BackgroundStyle` property should be set to `Tube`.
+[TubeBackgroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~TubeBackgroundEndColor.html) - Specifies the end color of the background tube.
+The`BackgroundStyle` property should be set to `Tube`.

 {% tabs %}
 {% highlight c# %}